Lynn Hill: World traveler

 In 1995, Hill joined The North Face climbing team and was paid to travel around the world to climb.
 She first visited Kyrgyzstan's Karavshin Valley to climb with Alex Lowe, Kitty Calhoun, Jay Smith, Conrad Anker, Greg Child, Dan Osman, and Chris Noble.
 They camped for a month and were cut off from the world, without even a radio.
 In her autobiography, Hill writes that "such isolation made me feel vulnerable".
 Hill was not used to mountain climbing (as opposed to rock climbing) and the unpredictability of it unnerved her, with its increased risk of storms and rock slides.
-Furthermore, she liked focusing on the style of ascending rather than just summitting; she realized on this trip that her style of free climbing was not conducive to summitting or mountain climbing.
+Furthermore, she liked focusing on the style of ascending rather than just summiting; she realized on this trip that her style of free climbing was not conducive to summiting or mountain climbing.
 Rather than pursue ever higher climbs, therefore, she chose to climb in new places, such as Morocco, Vietnam, Thailand, Scotland, Japan, Madagascar, Australia, and South America; many of these climbs were filmed and helped promote climbing in general.

 Hill started offering climbing camps in five locations in the United States in 2005, with plans for more.
 For US$2,000, participants received five days of an "immersive adventure camp", including one-on-one coaching from Hill and other famous climbers.
 As of 2012 Hill was living in Boulder, Colorado, and still travelling widely.
 From Boulder she runs a small business offering climbing courses and also works as a technical adviser for various climbing gear companies.
 As of 2013, Hill was a sponsored athlete for the Patagonia gear and clothing company.
 While Hill used to easily obtain sponsorships, in 2010 she said in an interview that she was "too old" to obtain shoe sponsorships.